-Each year the Correctional Peace Officers Foundation (CPOF) holds the Project 2000 event, a national ceremony to recognize men and women in the Corrections profession who lost their lives in the line of duty in the preceding year.
+Each year the Correctional Peace Officers Foundation (CPOF) holds the Project 2000 event, a national ceremony recognizing corrections staff who lost their lives in the line of duty the previous year.

 This year, the event was hosted in June in Columbus, Ohio, at the National Veterans Museum.
-CDCR Secretary Kathleen Allison was in attendance, along with members of the CDCR Honor Guards from Mule Creek State Prison (MCSP), California Rehabilitation Center (CRC), Pelican Bay State Prison (PBSP), and San Quentin (SQ) were in attendance.
+CDCR Secretary Kathleen Allison was in attendance, along with members of the CDCR Honor Guards from:

 The ceremony honors and supports families of individuals who lost their lives in the line of duty.
 CPOF began hosting the annual four-day gathering for Correctional Officers and families in 1990.
 Surviving family members are invited as honored guests, and Honor Guards from correctional departments across the nation participate in the ceremony.

-The MCSP Honor Guard, with the assistance of the MCSP Employee Association, organized a fundraiser in June to raise money for the flights of the five members to attend the CPOF Project.
-In addition to the MCSP Employee Association fundraiser, the Honor Guard is grateful to the California Correctional Peace Officers Association and California Correctional Supervisors Organization, who donated funds to assist the team with flight cost and travel expenses.
+The MCSP Honor Guard, with the assistance of the Employee Association, organized a fundraiser in June to raise money for the flights of the five members to attend the CPOF Project.

-Learn more about CPOF and the programs they offer here.
+Learn more about CPOF and the programs they offer.

 Read more stories about CDCR’s community involvement.